 Lee is owner of Garden City Realty and has served as President of the Coastal Carolina Association of Realtors and on the board of the state Association of Realtors.
 He is a Certified Residential Specialist, a Certified Professional Mediator, and a graduate of the Realtors Institute.

 Lee has served local government in many capacities: Georgetown Planning Commission and Board of Zoning Appeals Chairman, Georgetown County Comprehensive Land Use Plan Committee, Grand Strand Area Transportation Committee, and the Southern Evacuation Lifeline Road Task Force.

 In 2014, Lee was appointed by Gov. Nikki Haley and confirmed by the state Senate as the 7th Congressional District Representative to the SC Department of Health and Environmental Control Board of Directors.

 Lee believes in giving back to the community, volunteering his time for civic groups and to help others.
 Lee’s community service achievements include being a charter member of the Murrells Inlet Rotary Club, an AAU youth basketball coach, and a founder and current Co-Chairman of the Murrells Inlet 4th of July Boat Parade, which not only brings thousands of visitors to Murrells Inlet each year, but has raised over $275,000 for Boy Scout Troop 396 over the years.

 He is a 1982 graduate of Coastal Carolina University with a bachelor’s degree in business administration.

 Lee has lived in Murrells Inlet for nearly 40 years and is an active member of Belin Memorial United Methodist Church.
-He and his wife, Whitney, have two sons, William, a senior at the University of South Carolina, and Coleman, a sophomore at Waccamaw High School.
+He and his wife, Whitney, have two sons, William and Coleman.

 Lee is an avid hunter and fisherman.